 Instructions

-- Meanwhile, preheat the oven to 475 degrees F. Line a large rimmed baking sheet with aluminum foil for easy clean up.
+- Meanwhile, Preheat the Oven: Line a large rimmed baking sheet with aluminum foil for easy clean up.
 If using more than one baking sheet, adjust oven racks to upper and lower 1/3rd position.
 If using one sheet, adjust oven rack to middle position.
-In a small bowl whisk together the oil, lemon juice, zest, garlic and oregano.
+Then preheat the oven to 475-degrees Fahrenheit.

 - While the potatoes are baking, make the whipped feta: Place the feta in the bowl of a food processor and pulse until small crumbles remain.
 Add in the cream cheese and puree until combined, stopping to scrape down the sides as necessary, about 2 minutes.
 Add in the parsley, dill, lemon juice, ¼ teaspoon salt and 1/8 teaspoon pepper.
 Process until smooth.
 With the motor running, slowly add in 3 tablespoons of oil.
 Process until creamy.
 Taste and adjust for seasoning with salt and pepper.
 Transfer to a bowl.
 Sprinkle with additional herbs and drizzle with more oil if desired.